mihiran-paranamanage/nft-marketplace-react-bootstrap/README.md

 # NFT Marketplace Website with React.js

-This responsive web application is developed for a NFT marketplace using HTML, CSS, React.js and React-Bootsrap.
+This responsive web application is developed for a NFT marketplace using HTML, CSS, React.js and React-Bootstrap.

 ### Languages & Tools
 * HTML